Healthy Homes Assessment Poraiti

 What We Do

-We value your money We conduct comprehensive examinations to make sure that you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the fun aspects of buying or owning an house.
+We consider your investment to be a serious one We will conduct comprehensive checks to ensure you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the fun aspects of owning or purchasing a home.

-We offer a wide range of solutions to ensure that you are fully updated on the condition of any property you may be contemplating buying or selling and also other services.
+We specialise in a variety of solutions to ensure you are fully updated on the condition of any property you may be thinking of buying or selling as well as additional services.

-With our systemised approach to your inspection of your home and the latest in technology for software with digital photos embedded into your reports, you are able to actually see any issues that could be identified.
-Thanks to our detailed report, it is no wonder that we receive so many clients who recommend our service to family members and friends.
+We have a systematic approach to inspecting your property and the latest in technology for software with digital photos embedded into the Report, you are able to actually see any issues discovered.
+Through our detailed reporting it is no wonder we receive so many clients who recommend our services to their family and acquaintances.

 Comprehensive Building Reports